wwgberlin/book-club/grokking-algorithms/ChapterTwo/chapter_two.md

 - most languages have sorting algos built in
 - a stepping stone to quicksort
 - not as fast as quicksort

+## Notes
+- an array is not always an array in different programming languages?
+- how is the sort algorithm implemented in different languages?
+- an array in JavaScript can contain different types
+- not the most efficient way to implement the algo since you have to shift all the items once you pop off the smallest item
+    - this algorithm used just to make it easy to understand?
+- tim sort?
+- to create a more efficient algorithm
+    - empty a slot?
+    - avoid shifting the memory around?
+    - recursion?
+    - make faster by using more memory?
+- are arrays in Go passed by value or reference?
+    - arrays have different memory box and each is a pointer to an underlying backing array
+    - value semantics
+- protobufs use a lot of pointer semantics for arrays?
+    - stricter contract?
+    - for nil checking

+## To do
+- benchmarking for the different functions
+- tests